 Will I Have Any Control in Making Decisions Regarding My Care And Treatment?

 The medical staff cannot examine you or collect physical evidence without your permission.
 They need your signed consent for the examination and to give the evidence kit to the police.
 You have the right to refuse any part of the examination or treatment and to ask any questions you may have about any aspect of your care.
 All procedures should be explained so that you understand why and how they are done; if not, it's OK to ask the nurse or doctor to explain what they are doing.
 This may help you maintain some feeling of control during the medical procedures.

 The clinician will collect hair combings from your head and pubic region.
-Twenty-five full-length hairs from different parts of your scalp and 25 from your pubic area must be pulled out to help distinguish your own hair from that of the assailant.
-If you'd rather pull out the hair samples yourself, the clinician should allow you to do so.
-Semen found on your pubic hair will be cut or clipped out.
+Twenty-five full-length hairs from different parts of your scalp and 25 from your pubic area may be cut to help distinguish your own hair from that of the assailant.

-In order to collect evidence, the clinician will swab your lips and the inside of your mouth and then collect a mouth rinse.
+In order to collect evidence, the clinician will swab your lips and the inside of your mouth.

 Release of Evidence

 This information is also relevant if the perpetrator is a University of Virginia student, and you elect to have your case heard before the Sexual Assault Board.
 Evidence collected in a hospital may be released to a law enforcement officer only with your written consent or if an authorized third party does so on your behalf.